Tajik language: Geographical distribution

-The most important cities of Central Asia—Samarkand and Bukhara—are in present-day Uzbekistan, where ethnic Tajiks comprise a majority.
+Two major cities of Central Asia, Samarkand and Bukhara, are in present-day Uzbekistan, but are defined by a prominent native usage of Tajik language.
 Today, virtually all Tajik speakers in Bukhara are bilingual in Tajik and Uzbek.
 This Tajik–Uzbek bilingualism has had a strong influence on the phonology, morphology, and syntax of Bukharan Tajik.

 Tajiks are also found in large numbers in the Surxondaryo Region in the south and along Uzbekistan's eastern border with Tajikistan.
-Tajik is still widely spoken in Samarkand and Bukhara today.
-Writing in 1996, Richard Foltz estimated that Tajiks might account for perhaps 70% of the total population of Samarqand and as much as 90% of Bukhara.
-Later demographical trends are not clear.
+Tajiki is still spoken by the majority of the population in Samarkand and Bukhara today although, as Richard Foltz has noted, their spoken dialects diverge considerably from the standard literary language and most cannot read it.

 Official statistics in Uzbekistan state that the Tajik community comprises 5% of the nation's total population.
 However, these numbers do not include ethnic Tajiks who, for a variety of reasons, choose to identify themselves as Uzbeks in population census forms.

 During the Soviet "Uzbekisation" supervised by Sharof Rashidov, the head of the Uzbek Communist Party, Tajiks had to choose either to stay in Uzbekistan and get registered as Uzbek in their passports or leave the republic for the less-developed agricultural and mountainous Tajikistan.
 The "Uzbekisation" movement ended in 1924.
-In 1996, Richard Foltz estimated that Tajiks might make up 25%-35% of Uzbekistan's population.
-Later demographical trends are not clear.

-Tajiks constitute 80% of Tajikistan's population and the language dominates in most parts of the country.
+In Tajikistan Tajiks constitute 80% of the population and the language dominates in most parts of the country.
 Some Tajiks in Gorno-Badakhshan in southeastern Tajikistan, where the Pamir languages are the native languages of most residents, are bilingual.
 Tajiks are the dominant ethnic group in Northern Afghanistan as well and are also the majority group in scattered pockets elsewhere in the country, particularly urban areas such as Kabul, Mazar-i-Sharif, Kunduz, Ghazni, and Herat.
 Tajiks constitute between 25% and 35% of the total population of the country.
 In Afghanistan, the dialects spoken by ethnic Tajiks are written using the Persian alphabet and referred to as Dari, along with the dialects of other groups in Afghanistan such as the Hazaragi and Aimaq dialects.
 Approximately 48%-58% of Afghan citizens are native speakers of Dari.
 A large Tajik-speaking diaspora exists due to the instability that has plagued Central Asia in recent years, with significant numbers of Tajiks found in Russia, Kazakhstan, and beyond.
 This Tajik diaspora is also the result of the poor state of the economy of Tajikistan and each year approximately one million men leave Tajikistan to gain employment in Russia.